 Unlike many of the other diet programs doing the rounds, eating raw is actually a very straight-forward and common sense way of eating.
 So read on for six reasons to introduce more raw foods into your world….

-6 Reasons to Eat More Raw Food
+6 Reasons You Should Be Eating Raw Food

 1. Look Younger

 Raw foods contain enzymes, which act as catalysts in the body and are essential for every chemical reaction to occur.
 They are present in every living thing, and are destroyed at temperatures over 42 deg C (118 F).

 Enzymes are the main factor associated with aging, which is why raw fooders have a tendency to look younger than their years.
 The more enzymes we have in the body, the more we preserve that youthful appearance and attitude.